ocaml/ocamlbuild/manual/manual.md

-The problem is that you have little idea, and absolutely no flexibility, of the time at which those actions will be performed with respect to all the other actions of ocamlbuild.
+The problem is that you have little idea, and absolutely no flexibility, of the time at which those actions will be performed with respect to all the other actions of OCamlbuild.
 In this example, command-line argument parsing will happen after this plugin effect, so the changed option would be overridden by command-line options, which may or may not be what the plugin writer expects.

-To alleviate this side-effect order issue, OCamlbuild lets you register actions at hook points, to be called at a well-defined place during the ocamlbuild process.
+To alleviate this side-effect order issue, OCamlbuild lets you register actions at hook points, to be called at a well-defined place during the OCamlbuild process.
 If you want your configuration change to happen after options have been processed, you should in fact write:

     open Ocamlbuild_plugin